Olda-Hal/Olda-Hal/README.md

 ## 🎓 Education

-I'm currently preparing to pursue a **Bachelor's degree in Bioinformatics** at [Masaryk University](https://www.muni.cz), aiming to deepen my understanding of the intersection between biology and computer science.
+I'm currently pursuing a **Bachelor's degree in Bioinformatics** at [Masaryk University](https://www.muni.cz), aiming to deepen my understanding of the intersection between biology and computer science.

 ## 🧠 About Me